 New Testament scriptures plainly show that Christ’s Second Coming will be sudden and unexpected.
 Christ is always depicted as coming “like a thief in the night.”
 Carefully read Matthew 24:43-44, I Thessalonians 5:2, 4, II Peter 3:10 and Revelation 3:3, 16:15.
 In his parallel account of the Olivet Prophecy, Luke recorded Christ describing His Return to an unsuspecting world: “So likewise you, when you see these things come to pass, know you that the kingdom of God is near at hand…For as a snare shall it come on all them that dwell on the face of the whole earth.
 Watch you therefore, and pray always, that you may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man” (Luke 21:31, 35-36).

 You are the “captain of your own ship” and the “master of your own destiny”—whether you choose to reject God’s warning or to yield yourself to Him and ask Him to prepare you for rulership in His kingdom!

-(Read our free booklets Who or What Is the Beast of Revelation?, The Mid-East in Bible Prophecy and Revelation Explained at Last! to understand in greater detail the events described in this booklet.
+(Read our free booklets Who or What Is the Beast of Revelation? and Revelation Explained at Last! to understand in greater detail the events described in this booklet.
 Also read our book Tomorrow’s Wonderful World – An Inside View! to see the inspiring big picture of how God will solve, for all time, every one of mankind’s greatest problems.)